 The cartridge is designed for barrels with a 1:8” rotation, and that’s what you’ll find in most rifles.
 This is optimal for the very heavy (relatively speaking) bullets.

-Ballistically, the 6.5 Creedmoor is very, very similar to the .260 Remington, which is itself a very popular long-range hunting and target cartridge.
+Ballistically, the 6.5 Creedmoor resembles the .260 Remington, which itself remains a popular long-range hunting and target cartridge.
 It also approaches .300 WM velocity, albeit with much less muzzle energy.

-Inside 600 yards, what I and most shooters would call the upper limit of the .308’s ideal performance, the 6.5 Creedmoor has a very slight advantage in velocity, but it’s not going to be super noticeable for most shooters, especially against paper targets.
+Inside 600 yards, the upper limit of the .308’s ideal performance, the 6.5 Creedmoor has a slight advantage in velocity.
+However, it’s not super noticeable for most shooters, especially against paper targets.

 Where the 6.5 Creedmoor really shines is out past this range, where it holds its velocity much better than almost any round in its class, and certainly better than anything else you can just pop by the local sporting goods store and buy by the case.

 At 800 yards, it drops almost half a foot less than the .308, and is still moving at supersonic speeds.
 At 1000 yards, you’re reaching the maximum effective range of the round, but it can still punch holes in paper accurately.
 It’ll also drop about 15-18% less than .308.

 A 24” barrel will best help you take advantage of the 6.5 Creedmoor’s excellent velocity numbers, but a lighter, more maneuverable 22” barrel is close enough that it might be a better choice for anyone but benchrest shooters and true accuracy nuts.

 You’re only losing about 17fps of muzzle velocity, so even if you are chasing the best accuracy possible, you might still want the shorter barrel.